Jeoff123/Smart-Pet-Kennel-/README.md

 ## Features

-- Automated dispensing of pet food and water.
 - Cleaning mechanism for maintaining a hygienic environment.
 - Remote control functionality via the ESP32-Cam module through A Web Interface.
 - Has Live Camera Feed.